Overview

 Choosing a transplant center

-If your doctor recommends a pancreas transplant, you'll be referred to a transplant center.
-You're also free to select a transplant center on your own or choose a center from your insurance company's list of preferred providers.
+If your healthcare professional recommends a pancreas transplant, you'll be referred to a transplant center.
+You also can select a transplant center yourself or choose a center from your insurance company's list of preferred providers.

 When you consider transplant centers, you may want to:

-- Consider other services provided by the transplant center, such as support groups, travel arrangements, local housing for your recovery period and referrals to other resources
+- Consider other services provided by the transplant center, such as support groups, travel arrangements, local housing during recovery and referrals to other resources.

-After you've selected a transplant center, you'll need an evaluation to determine whether you meet the center's eligibility requirements.
+After you've chosen a transplant center, you'll need an evaluation to determine whether you meet the center's eligibility requirements.

-When the transplant team assesses your eligibility, they'll consider the following:
+When the transplant team looks at whether you qualify, they'll consider the following:

-- Are you healthy enough to have surgery and tolerate lifelong post-transplant medications?
+- Are you healthy enough to have surgery and to take post-transplant medicines for life?

-- Do you have any medical conditions that would hinder the success of the transplant?
+- Do you have any medical conditions that would affect the success of the transplant?

-- Are you willing and able to take medications and follow the recommendations of the transplant team?
+- Are you willing and able to take medicines and follow the recommendations of the transplant team?

-If you need a kidney transplant, too, the transplant team will determine whether it's better for you to have the pancreas and kidney transplants during the same surgery, or to have the kidney transplant first, followed by the pancreas transplant later.
-The option that's right for you depends on the severity of your kidney damage, the availability of donors and your preference.
+If you also need a kidney transplant, the transplant team will decide whether it's better for you to have the pancreas and kidney transplants at the same time, or to have the kidney transplant first, followed by the pancreas transplant later.
+The best option for you depends on the severity of your kidney damage, the availability of donors and your preference.

-Once you've been accepted as a candidate for a pancreas transplant, your name will be placed on a national list of people awaiting a transplant.
-The waiting time depends on your blood group and how long it takes for a suitable donor — one whose blood and tissue types match yours — to become available.
+After you are accepted as a candidate for a pancreas transplant, your name will be added to a national list of people waiting for a transplant.
+The waiting time depends on your blood group and how long it takes to find a suitable donor whose blood and tissue types match yours.

-The average wait for a pancreas transplant is about 20 months.
-The average wait for a simultaneous kidney-pancreas transplant is about 14 months.
+About half of all adults waiting for a pancreas transplant wait a year or more.
+The average wait for a simultaneous kidney-pancreas transplant is about 1 to 3 years.

 Staying healthy

-Whether you're waiting for a donated pancreas to become available or your transplant surgery is already scheduled, it's important to stay as healthy as possible to increase your chances of a successful transplant.
+Whether you're waiting for a donated pancreas to become available or your transplant surgery is already scheduled, it's important to stay as healthy as possible.
+This will increase your chances of a successful transplant.

-- Follow your diet and exercise guidelines, and maintain a healthy weight.
+- Follow any diet and exercise guidelines your care team gives you, and maintain a healthy weight.

 - If you smoke, make a plan to quit.
-Talk to your doctor if you need help quitting.
+Talk to your healthcare team if you need help quitting.

 - Stay involved in healthy activities, including those that benefit your emotional health, such as relaxing and spending time with family and friends.

-If you're waiting for a donated pancreas, make sure the transplant team knows how to reach you at all times.
+If you're waiting for a donor pancreas, make sure the transplant team knows how to reach you at all times.

 What you can expect